Monday, September 28, 2020

 Surely the Lord is in this place, and I did not know it.
 How awesome is this place – this is none other than the house of God, and this is the gate of heaven.
 (Genesis 28:17

 In Parashat Va-Yetzei, Jacob is on the run.
 He and his twin brother Esau never got along from the moment of their birth – in fact, Jacob was fighting with Esau to see who could get out of the womb first, and although Esau won that competition, Jacob had his heel in his hand when he came out.
 Esau was the favorite of his father Isaac, and Jacob of his mother Rebekah.
 Jacob bought Esau’s birthright as the firstborn with a bowl of lentil stew, and he and his mother conspired to trick Isaac into giving Jacob the better blessing by having Jacob pretend to be Esau.
-Esau threatened to kill Jacob after their father died, and their mother sent Jacob to stay with relatives for awhile to be safe (and find a suitable wife).
+Esau threatened to kill Jacob after their father's impending death, and their mother sent Jacob to stay with relatives for awhile to be safe (and find a suitable wife).

 But as scared, and as demoralized as Jacob must have felt – and as rootless as he was, fleeing from the place he had lived his entire life to a place he had never been – it was at the place he camped out for the night on his journey that God chose to appear to him.
 God appeared in the dream, showing Jacob a ladder with angels ascending and descending from earth to heaven and back again.
 And his response was to say, “How awesome is this place – this is none other than the house of God, and this is the gate of heaven”.
 He took a stone and made a pillar to commemorate this profound encounter with God – the first time we are told in scripture that God talked to Jacob.
 He named the place “Bethel”, which means “House of God” in Hebrew.